dim-gggl/pocket/docs/quickstart.rst

 Markdown Rendering
 ------------------

-Pocket can beautifully render Markdown files directly in your terminal with syntax highlighting and rich formatting.
+Super Pocket can beautifully render Markdown files directly in your terminal with syntax highlighting and rich formatting.

 Basic Usage